p-Roxy/S.C.O.O.P-Flipper-the-Robot-/README.md

 # Flipper the Robot
 Patrick Coleman, Jack Mendeville, Caleb Chuang, Jack Chen, Roxy Promhouse

-Used an Arduino and Lego Mindstorms to create a small, autonomous robot in a group of 5.
+Used an Arduino and Lego Mindstorms to create a small, yellow, autonomous robot in a group of 5.

 Final Write-Up Report:<br>
 Strategy- worked/didn’t work<br>